GabrieleGiuseppini/Floating-Sandbox/README.md

 Users can interact with a body in different ways:
 - Break and repair parts of the body
-- Slice the body in pieces
+- Slice and smash the body in pieces
-- Apply radial forces and angular forces
-- Deploy bombs
+- Deploy and detonate bombs
 - Pin individual points of the body so that their position (and velocity) becomes frozen
 - Add or remove water to and from the body
+- Add or remove heat to and from the body - and let it catch fire!
+- Apply radial forces and angular forces
+- Move individual parts

 <img src="https://i.imgur.com/WUk7qGv.png">